ngs-doo/TemplaterExamples/Intermediate/HtmlToWord/Readme.md

 To ease the usage, instead of specifying this through tag metadata, they can be sent in XML via templater-xml attribute, e.g. templater-xml="merge-xml"

+Its common to adjust the XML before inserting, especially when dealing with HTML, which can be used to:

+  * rewrite hyperlinks into alternative form
+  * keep style consistent with the document

 ### Document merging
 With version 6.1 Templater also supports document embedding in Word.
 This can be used for document merging, HTML/RTF import and similar purposes.
 To import embedded document, special type must be used: